Kelly Gale Showcases Cleavage In Green Bikini Top

-Kelly Gale has been tantalizing her Instagram followers with lots of flirty pics, and in her newest post from today, she showcased her incredible cleavage.
-The photo was different from all of her recent swimsuit photos, however, this one was taken at the desert and not at the beach.
+Kelly Gale has been tantalizing her Instagram followers with lots of flirty pics, and in her newest post, she showcased her incredible cleavage.
+The photo was different from all of her recent swimsuit photos, as this one was taken in the desert.

-The snap was cropped from her waist up and her bright top popped against her skin.
+The snap was cropped from her waist up and it showed her bright top popping against her skin.
 She stood facing the camera straight-on and gave a fierce and flirty look with a hint of a smile on her face.
 She raised her right hand by her ear for the shot.

 Her swimsuit featured different shades of green with leaf-like designs on them that evoked a tropical vibe.
 The top also had ties that wrapped around her midriff and called attention to her toned abs.

-Kelly wore her hair down in a casual side part and her locks were brushed around her shoulders.
+Kelly wore her hair down in a casual side part and brushed her locks around her shoulders.
 It looked like the wind was blowing slightly.

 The only visible accessory that she wore was a thin gold bracelet on her right wrist.

-Behind her was a scenic desert view with small brush and short trees scattered throughout.
-This gave way to mountain ranges along the horizon, and the sun glowed orange and lit up the skies.
-It was mostly clear with several cloud formations.
+Behind her was a scenic desert view with a small brush and short trees scattered throughout.
+This gave way to mountain ranges along the horizon.
+Meanwhile, the sun glowed orange and lit up the skies, which were mostly clear with several cloud formations.
 The lighting left Kelly’s skin looking flawless.

-The share has racked up over 32,500 likes in the past nine hours that it’s been live, and her followers took to the comments section to share their rave reviews.
+The share has racked up over 32,500 likes in the past nine hours that it’s been live.
+Her followers took to the comments section to share their rave reviews.

 “I love the color of your bikini :),” complimented a supporter.